Is induction cooking better than gas?

 Gas is induction's only real competitor.
 I'll explain why in more detail below.

-Do PICs Use the Same Technology as Full-Sized Induction Cooktops?
+Do Portable Induction Cooktops Use the Same Technology as Full-Sized Induction Cooktops?

-For more information on PICs, see The Best Portable Induction Burners of 2017.
+For more information on PICs, see How to Choose a Portable Induction Cooktop (And the Best Ones to Buy).

 Portable induction cooktops (PICs) can be either 1800 watts or 3500 watts.
-Most consumer-grade models are 1800 watts or less and require just a standard wall outlet (like this one and this one).
-Some PICs are 3500 watts and require a 240 volt outlet similar to the one required by a full-sized range or cooktop (like this one).
+Most consumer-grade models are 1800 watts or less and require just a standard wall outlet (like this one).
+Some portable induction burners are 3500 watts and require a 240 volt outlet similar to the one required by a full-sized range or cooktop (like this one).
 3500 watt PICs are more expensive and are typically used in commercial kitchens for their speed and durability--but they are not unheard of for home use.
-This 3000 watt Max Burton model, for example, is popular among home users who need a powerful, durable burner for various applications (home brewing, for example).

 If Induction Is So Great, Why Isn't It More Popular?